 Did you have to create different iterations of the design?
 If so, how did you do this with such a large number of requirements?

 Above all, designers are artists.
 For this reason, we developed only one design proposal, taking into account all of the above requirements.
 After that, the clients provided feedback on the design and requested changes.
 We made the requested changes, where it was needed, but in general, we didn't create a range of design solutions, only some layout variations.

 What was your design process for the Grammarly office?

 We started by choosing a location for the new office.
 We had to choose between five different locations with seemingly different layouts.
-The winner was Gulliver business centre in the city centre.
-Since we didn’t have much time for the design project, the decision was to do all visualisations using SketchUp only, not using 3DS Max, as we normally do.
+The winner was Gulliver business center in the city center.
+Since we didn’t have much time for the design project, the decision was to do all visualizations using SketchUp only, not using 3DS Max, as we normally do.
 We saved about three to four weeks using 3D models to get approval on the design with the Grammarly team.

 After that, the design project was delivered in short terms for all engineering work.
 While choosing furniture and decorative materials, we were also checking all engineers’ layouts and drawings with accordance to our design project.
 The construction phase lasted for about one year.

 Did you run into any challenges?
 If so, what were they?

 Yes, the design was very unique to the space, so we encountered many challenges that we worked through including creating an open working environment with two levels, a suspension bridge, a nap room, and incorporating natural light and other elements to create a work-friendly environment.